 I wasn't keen on exploring these techniques with acrylic paint, so it wasn't until this past April that I settled on a method for creating satisfactory stripe-based color fields by hand.
 This is the result.

 I am very interested in working on much larger scales, and in different aspect ratios.
-The ultimate execution of this concept involves a re-entry into the digital realm, and the subsequent printing of flawless versions of these pieces on bright, glass-like aluminum surfaces, such as those used by fellow Artomatic artist, Leslie Albin
+The ultimate execution of this concept involves a re-entry into the digital realm, and the subsequent printing of flawless versions of these pieces on bright, glass-like aluminum surfaces, such as those used by fellow Artomatic artist, Leslie Albin, whose work can be seen in space #190 on the 9th floor, and purchased at her Etsy shop.

 If you're anything like me, you'll agree that glossy, metallic surfaces are absolutely ideal for work of this nature!